 What causes dating burnout in men specifically?

-Three factors hit men harder than women on dating apps: men significantly outnumber women on most platforms, creating fierce competition from the start; men are still expected to initiate almost every conversation; and according to a 2025 JMIR Formative Research study, dating app algorithms disproportionately impact men's psychological well-being through match throttling and gender disparities.
+Three factors hit men harder than women on dating apps.
+Men significantly outnumber women on most platforms, which creates fierce competition from the start.
+Men are still expected to initiate almost every conversation.
+According to a 2025 JMIR Formative Research study, dating app algorithms also disproportionately impact men's psychological well-being through match throttling and gender disparities.
 The combination drains effort fast.

 How can I tell if my profile is causing my burnout?